 Diabetes is becoming an increasingly alarming problem in the US.
 The estimated number of people over the age of 18 with diabetes, both diagnosed and undiagnosed, is 30.2 million-or roughly 30% of the population.
-The effects of diabetes can be disastrous, especially on the eyes.
+The effects of diabetes can be disastrous, especially on the eyes, known as diabetic eyes.
 At Southside Medical Center in Atlanta, Georgia, our vision is to set the standard in affordable, quality healthcare, including diabetic eye exams.

 What Types of Diabetes Are There?